 Legal Protection

-Deeds offer essential legal protection by documenting the lawful ownership transfer from the grantor to the grantee.
+Deeds offer essential legal protection by documenting the lawful ownership transfer from the grantor vs grantee.
 They are critical in asserting the buyer’s rights and providing a legal framework to support title claims.
 When a deed is properly executed and recorded, it creates a public record that establishes the buyer’s legal ownership, protecting against unauthorized claims.
 Warranty deeds, in particular, ensure that buyers receive property free from liens and other encumbrances, offering substantial protection compared to quitclaim deeds.

 Transfer of Ownership